 - You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage. - If you miss the deadline, and you want to file an appeal, you still have appeal rights.
 Contact the Quality Improvement Organization using the contact information on the Notice of Medicare Non-coverage.
 The name, address, and phone number of the Quality Improvement Organization for your state may also be found in Chapter 2.

 Step 2: The Quality Improvement Organization conducts an independent review of your case.

 Legal Term:

-This notice of explanation is called the Detailed Explanation of Non-Coverage.
-Notice that provides details on reasons for ending coverage.
+Detailed Explanation of Non-Coverage.
+Notice that gives details on reasons for ending coverage.

 What happens during this review?